-I am a licensed structural engineer based in the great city of Chicago.
-I have over 6 years of experience in the analysis and design of complex structures subjected to extreme loading conditions.
-My educational and professional background has focused on stress analysis using analytical mechanics (static and dynamic) and its practical application as it pertains to structural analysis and design of the built environment.
-Some notable projects that I have had the fortune of being part of include:
+I am a licensed structural engineer based in Chicago.
+I have over 10 years of experience in the analysis, design, and investigation of new and existing structures.
+My educational and professional background has focused on stress analysis using analytical mechanics (static and dynamic) and its practical application as it pertains to the built environment.

-When I’m not working I enjoy spending time with with my wife, dog, and two cats.
-I also ride my bike a lot, obsess over craft beer, look at maps, and putz around with python & R.
+When I’m not working, I enjoy spending time with with my wife and dog.
+I also like to ‘jog’, ride my bike, look at maps, and prentend like I can create useful tools with Python & R.

 If you would like to do the social media thing, look me up on any of the social platforms listed below.

 The site used to be on Wordpress which was annoying with its constant nagging about updates and awful WYSIWYG editor on the backend.
 I felt like I had to very carefully work around the awfully generated HTML in order to accomplish the simplest things.
 And it wasn’t like I needed all that functionality anyway.
 This site is used very little.
 It was time to simplify.